allyzhou/Vivado-Design-Tutorials/Versal/DFX/Disjoint_pblock/README.md

 DFX designs for Versal devices have unique challenges related to ranging Pblocks in designs with two or more reconfigurable partitions (RP).
 Due to the alignment of Boundary Logic Interface (BLI) tiles that are automatically ranged based on other ranged sites within an HSR clock region, the placement and routing footprints can extend farther than originally intended for a given Pblock rectangle.
 The extended footprints can lead to overlapping Pblock issues, reported by Design Rule Checks (DRC).

 ### Disjoint Pblocks for a Reconfigurable Partition
-A design may require logic that must be placed in a non-contiguous area between Fabric Super Region (FSR) and Horizontal Super Region (HSR) areas that would require a disjoint Pblock.
+A design may require logic that must be placed in a non-contiguous area between Fabric Super Region (FSR) and Horizontal Super Region (HSR) areas that would require a disjoint Pblock, meaning a single pblock with two (or more) non-contiguous regions.
 Only NoC and clocking resources can communicate between the disjoint Pblock sections.
+This is not necessarily because of another reconfigurable pblock between the disjoint areas (though this is shown in this example) but because the fabric between the areas is not owned by the target reconfigurable partition.

 In a disjoint Pblock case, the main part of the reconfigurable Pblock in the fabric region that contains all but certain clocking resources is referred to as the Primary Region.
 The other part which includes sites of the clock sources and the fabric region adjacent to the clock sources is referred to as the Secondary Region.
 Currently Vivado supports one Primary Region and one Secondary Region in a disjoint Pblock.
 The following image shows a disjoint Pblock for RP1 in a two RP design on a two SLR device.

 ![Two RP Layout](./images/disjoint_pblocks.png)